 In the fast-moving world of web development, choosing the right career path can feel confusing, especially when you're trying to decide between front-end development and backend development.
-Both roles are important in creating modern websites and web applications, but they involve different skills, tools, and responsibilities.
-If you're planning a future in this field, understanding the difference between front-end and backend development will help you make a smarter and more confident choice.
+Both roles are important in creating modern websites and web applications, but they involve different skills, tools and responsibilities.

 Role Of A Front-End Developer